Barnes Cemetery: History

 The cemetery was established in 1854 on two acres of sandy ground purchased by the Church of England for the sum of £10.
 A chapel, lodge and landscaping were provided at a further cost of £1,400.
 The cemetery functioned as an additional burial ground to the local parish churchyard.
 It was well-used and a number of distinguished Victorians were buried there, with a variety of monuments and statues erected to their memory.
 At the centre of the cemetery is a large memorial to the Hedgman family, who were local benefactors in Barnes.
 The cemetery was claimed to be haunted by a ghostly nun that would hover over the grave of Julia Martha Thomas, the victim of an infamous murder in 1879.

 In 1966 the cemetery was acquired by the London Borough of Richmond upon Thames with the intention of turning it into a lawn cemetery, a grass-covered area where each grave is marked with a commemorative plaque rather than standing memorials.
 The council demolished the chapel and lodge and removed the boundary railings to prepare the cemetery for its new role.
 However, it then dropped the plans and effectively abandoned the cemetery.

 Over the next thirty years or so, the site was subject to considerable damage and vandalism to graves and monuments.
 However, within the past decade, the site has seen significant change.
 No longer neglected, much thought and care now goes into the management of this beautiful old cemetery.
 Indeed, its resultant ‘gothic charm’ and evocative light levels that have been enhanced by selective thinning and conservation work, make it a popular site for local art and film students.

 The overgrown nature of today's cemetery provides a valuable sanctuary for birds and other fauna.
 With good feeding grounds all around, many native birds and summer visitors breed in the cemetery, including thrushes, wrens, tits, finches, blackcap, chiff chaff, willow warbler, goldcrest while others migrate through.

 Some of the original planting is still in evidence: large specimens of yew, cedar, holly, Holm oak, pines and Wych elm.
 Many of these have produced thickets of seedlings and saplings.
 There are also native deciduous trees such as oak, ash and birch, and bird-sown shrubs such as elder.
-In some of the more open glades you can see pretty herbaceous species such aslike Herb Robert, Ox-eye Daisy and foxglove.
+In some of the more open glades you can see pretty herbaceous species such as Herb Robert, Ox-eye Daisy and foxglove.

 For its part, Richmond upon Thames Council describes the cemetery as an "atmospheric and romantic place" with "an evocative atmosphere of decay and seclusion".

+It is also regarded as a popular dogging hotspot with many google reviews alluding to indecent sexual activity occurring late at night.